aaronicsubstances/bridge-arithmetic/README.md

   - Austrian method - has advantage of resembling the addition procedure, with ordering of operands and sum turned upside down.
   - Singapore Math method - uses Constant Difference stragegy to make second operand a single digit followed by zeros, by adding equal amounts (also in the form of a single digit followed by zeros) to both operands.
   - shopkeeper's method, aka count up method or count forward method - has advantages such as: it avoids the need for the student to know or remember that subtraction is not commutative, and it completely avoids the step of borrowing or carrying.
 Instead, it only requires the student to know how to compute absolute differences of operands which are small (ie less than 20), and how to compute additions and comparisons for large numbers.
-- Alternative to standard multiplication procedure of whole numbers
+- Alternative to long multiplication procedure of whole numbers
-  - full decomposition method
-  - partial decomposition method, in which only multiplicand is decomposed - has advantage of more directly demonstrating distributive property of multiplication over addition compared to standard procedure.
+  - grid multiplication with full decomposition - has advantage of more directly demonstrating distributive property of multiplication over addition compared to long multiplication procedure.
+  - grid multiplication with partial decomposition method, in which only multiplicand is decomposed
   - Russian peasant multiplication, aka ancient Egyptian multiplication - has advantage of not depending on multiplication tables.
 But rather it depends only on doubling, halving, addition, and differentiating even numbers from odd numbers.
 Have 2 columns, double in left column, half in the right column until it becomes 1 while dropping remainders, cross out rows with even numbers in the right column, and add up numbers in left column which have not been crossed.
-     - NB: can be combined with partial decomposition method, in which case its usage will be limited to multiplication by single-digit multiplier.
+     - NB: can be combined with grid multiplication with partial decomposition , in which case its usage will be limited to multiplication by single-digit multiplier.
 - Alternative/Precursor to long division
+  - short division
   - division by chunking (aka division by partial quotients method, "Big 7" method)
   - conversion of fraction to decimal, by repeated multiplication of mixed/proper fraction by 10, until either there is no proper fraction in multiplication result (in which case decimal expansion terminates), or the proper fraction in the multiplication result is the same as one of the mixed/proper fractions being multiplied by 10 (in which case decimal expansion will repeat indefinitely).
   - NB: above two division methods of Big 7 and times 10, will work even for positive fractions and positive decimals.